The Escola Britânica de Artes Criativas is located within a building designed by Isay Weinfeld in the bohemian district of Vila Madalena in Sao Paulo.

 Glass partitions in the entrance zone reveal the administrative area and activities in the lecture hall. Оccasional spy windows along the corridors give a glimpse of the students’ work.

 Colour is an important part of Brazilian culture, a reflection of the people’s inner temperament.
 Colour was carefully applied to accentuate certain architectural features within the neutral pared back aesthetic of Isay Weinfeld’s architecture.
-One of the boldest interventions was the creation of the first horizontal graffiti in Sao-Paolo, which appears on the underbelly of the building and is visible from the entrance, terrace and back garden.
-The graffiti was realized in collaboration with Kiko Farkas Studio, who created the graphic identity of the school.
+One of the boldest interventions was the creation of the first horizontal graffiti in Sao Paulo, which appears on the underbelly of the building and is visible from the entrance, terrace and back garden.
+The colour scheme was realized in collaboration with Kiko Farkas Studio, who created the graphic identity of the school.

 Specially for Escola Britânica de Artes Criativas FORM designed a collection of outdoor furniture with the Brazilian company MAC.
 The collection was influenced by the underlying idea of the school as playground.
 Simple geometric forms of an exaggerated scale function as comfortable meeting spots for students and staff.

-Architecture: Olga Treiwas, Very Odyn, Elena Kornilova, Polina Litvinenko, Dasha Sheina, Maria Serova, Julia Semkova
+Architecture: Olga Treivas, Vera Odyn, Elena Kornilova, Polina Litvinenko, Julia Semkova, Dasha Sheina, Sergey Meshalkin, Maria Serova, Denis Agafonov

 Project Status: completed